-In this paper we investigated the strength and spatial-temporal distribution (versus magnetic latitude MLat and MLT) of Hall currents at high latitudes.
-The currents were determined from measurements of scalar magnetic field data, sampled on board the CHAMP satellite at ionospheric altitudes of ~430 km (Ritter et al., 2004a) during a selection of six magnetic storms (see Table 1).
+In this paper we investigated the strength and spatialtemporal distribution (versus magnetic latitude MLat and MLT) of Hall currents at high latitudes.
+The currents were determined from measurements of scalar magnetic field data, sampled on board the CHAMP satellite at ionospheric altitudes of ~ 430 km (Ritter et al., 2004a) during a selection of six magnetic storms (see Table 1).
 The main findings obtained are as follows.

-The current intensity of the PE increases with the magnitude of the IMF By component, while no correlation at all could be found between the MLat position of the PE and the IMF By component.
-The PE is eastward directed for IMF By>0 and westward for IMF By<0.
-Changes of current flow direction in the PE can occur manifold during the storm, but only due to changes of the IMF By orientation.
+The current intensity of the PE increases with the magnitude of the IMF B_y component, while no correlation at all could be found between the MLat position of the PE and the IMF B_y component.
+The PE is directed eastward for IMF $B_y > 0$ and westward for IMF $B_y < 0$.
+Changes of current flow direction in the PE can occur manifold during the storm, but only due to changes in the IMF B_y orientation.
 There is a strong correlation between the PE current strength and the extent of the ring current asymmetry as indicated by the AsyH index, while there is no connection with the SymH index, the symmetric part of the ring current.
-There is an IMF By control of the magnetic field asymmetry inside the magnetosphere that manifests in the high correlation between AsyH and the PE current intensity.

-Auroral electrojets are located at auroral latitudes (MLat<72° during daytime hours, and MLat<68° during nighttime) and exist during all MLT.
-The number of electrojets in a certain latitude range, the structure of the currents in them, and the interconnection with concrete magnetospheric plasma domains, depend on the disturbance level, which is controlled by UT as well as local time (MLT) at the observational points.
+There is an IMF B_y control of the magnetic field asymmetry inside the magnetosphere that manifests in the high correlation between AsyH and the PE current intensity.
+Auroral electrojets are located at auroral latitudes (MLat $< 72^{\circ}$ during daytime hours and MLat $< 68^{\circ}$ during nighttime) and exist during every MLT.
+The number of electrojets in a certain latitude range, the structure of the currents in them, and the interconnection with concrete magnetospheric plasma domains depend on the disturbance level, which is controlled by UT as well as local time (MLT) at the observational points.
 Around midnight, the WE is predominant, and it exists almost exclusively in the morning sector.
 During daytime hours, the MLat positions of the auroral electrojets, both WE and EE, correlate with the activity indices AsyH, AL, and IndN.
-The correlation with the current intensities, however, is relatively small there for all indices.
-The largest correlations ($r \sim 0.6-0.7$) exist between the AsyH index and the current intensity of the electrojets in the evening sector.
+The correlation with the current intensities, however, is relatively small for all indices.
+The largest correlations ($r \sim 0.6$ -0.7) exist between the AsyH index and the current intensity of the electrojets in the evening sector.

 Certain characteristic features of the electrojets appear during the different phases of a geomagnetic storm.
-With the development of the main phase both the daytime EE and the nighttime WE shift to subauroral latitudes MLat \sim 56°, while increasing in strength up to $I \sim$ 1.5 A/m.
-During evening hours, the WE is located by \sim 6° closer to the pole than the EE.
+With the development of the main phase, both the daytime EE and the nighttime WE shift to sub-auroral latitudes of MLat ~ 56°, while they increase in strength up to $I \sim 1.5 \text{ Am}^{-1}$.
+During evening hours, the WE is located ~ 6° closer to the pole than the EE.
 A splitting of the WE is possible in the morning hours during the recovery phase, analogous to the splitting of auroral luminescence in the auroral oval.